SimoSultan/ca-cafe-terminal-app/README.md

 ## Motivation

+To omplement a simple cafe app with a combination of concepts learnt so far and keeping the code DRY.
 We were practicing methods in Ruby, and this was the challenge that was given, and I went a bit overboard.
 Code is spaghetti of today's standards yes.
 But just fulfilling the requirement of the challenge.

 ---